phalcon/documentation/docs/db-phql.md

 SELECT * FROM Users WHERE login = '' OR '' = ''
 ```

 Which is always `true` no matter what the login stored in the database is.
-If literals are disabled, using strings, numbers or booleans in PHQL strings will cause an exception to be thrown, forcing the developer to use bound parameters.
+If literals are disabled, using strings, numbers, or booleans in PHQL strings will cause an exception to be thrown, forcing the developer to use bound parameters.
 The same query can be written more securely as:

 ```php
 <?php